| Lenihan completes

 vans, the DMJ Production van, and a pick up truck drove along with the

 skaters, providing food and water at 3 points along the route.
+Technology

 in skating has vastly improved from the days of steel or plastic wheels.